 Case Western Reserve University has focused research on high-performance RF/mm-wave integrated circuits and systems for 5G and IoT applications, Low power interface circuits for MEMS and sensors.
 EM tools from Lorentz Solution help to improve design quality and speed up design procedures on sensitive wireless SoC design.

-The Fast Lab in the University of Washington focus on the topics related to analog, mixed-signal, RF and mm-wave circuits.
-The Peakview is used in a newly developed 60GHz mm-wave CMOS transceiver design.
+The Fast Lab of the University if Washington focus on the topics related to and log, mixed-signal, RF and mm-wave circuits.
+The PeakView is used in a newly developed 60GHz mm-wave CMOS transceiver design.

 Benefits of University Program Partners

 - We are dedicated to academic progress.
 The purpose of the University Program is to equip research groups with the most recent technology, offer students the opportunity to explore novel ideas and provide engineering solutions for next generation IC specialists.

 - Our solutions ensure high-fidelity simulation results closely correlating to silicon measurements, paving the way to publications in journals and conferences.

 - Adoption of Lorentz scientific software in laboratories can be done through a convenient, process, since PDKs (Process Development Kits) from all major foundries and interfaces with contemporary EDA (Electronic Design Automation) tools are supported.

 - Our academic policy welcomes accredited universities and their affiliated research laboratories with a demonstrable interest in high frequency IC design/verification to participate.